-Priapism, otherwise known as persistent erection, can be categorised as ischaemic when the corpora cavernosa is markedly rigid despite little or no cavernous arterial inflow, or non-ischaemic when due to high blood flow (1,2).
-Ischaemic priapism accounts for over 95% of cases and is a urological emergency which can ultimately lead to penile hypoxia, hypercapnia, glucopenia and acidosis (2).
-Urgent intervention is required to prevent irreversible damage, such as smooth muscle necrosis, corporal fibrosis and the development of permanent erectile dysfunction (3).
+Received: 16 August 2024; Accepted: 4 September 2024; First Published Online: 4 September 2024; Published: 14 October 2024 riapism, otherwise known as persistent erection, can be categorised as ischaemic when the corpora cavernosa is markedly rigid despite little or no cavernous arterial inflow, or non-ischaemic when due to high blood flow [1, 2].
+Ischaemic priapism accounts for over 95% of cases and is a urological emergency that can ultimately lead to penile hypoxia, hypercapnia, glucopenia, and acidosis [2].
+Urgent intervention is required to prevent irreversible damage, such as smooth muscle necrosis, corporal fibrosis, and the development of permanent erectile dysfunction [3, 4].

-Causes of Ischaemic priapism are drugs, sickle cell disease (SCD), haematological dyscrasias and neoplastic syndromes.
-Most cases of drug-induced priapism are due to antipsychotics, alpha-adrenergic antagonists and antiepileptics such as Lamotrigine with the concomitant use of antipsychotics (5).
-Phosphodiesterase Type 5 Inhibitors (PDE5Is) such as sildenafil (Viagra), vardenafil (Levitra and Staxyn), tadalafil (Cialis), and avanafil (Stendra) are also notable causes, though rare (6).
-Additionally, recreational drugs such as heroin, cocaine, marijuana, methadone, synthetic drugs, anabolic steroids and excessive alcohol intake are also well-known causes of priapism (6).
+Causes of ischaemic priapism include drugs, sickle cell disease (SCD), haematological dyscrasias, and neoplastic syndromes.
+Most cases of drug-induced priapism are due to antipsychotics, alpha-adrenergic antagonists, and antiepileptics such as Lamotrigine with the concomitant use of antipsychotics [5].
+Phosphodiesterase Type 5 Inhibitors (PDE5Is) such as sildenafil (Viagra), vardenafil (Levitra and Staxyn), tadalafil (Cialis), and avanafil (Stendra) are also notable causes, though rare [6].
+Additionally, recreational drugs such as heroin, cocaine, marijuana, methadone, synthetic drugs, anabolic steroids, and excessive alcohol intake are also well-known causes of priapism [1].

-Case Report
+Case report

-A 48-year-old man self-presented to the emergency department with a 24-hour persistent painful erection at about 2200 on Monday night.
-He declared taking 50mg of pharmacy-bought Viagra on Sunday at 2200 and later also disclosed having used intranasal cocaine at 2300 (he denies mixing it with other substances).
-It should be noted that Cocaine's half-life is about 0.7-1.5 hours with the terminal elimination phase of cocaine metabolites with half-life estimates ranging from 14.6 to 52.4 hours (7), whereas Viagra's elimination half-life was reported as 3- 5 hours.
-(8)
+A 48-year-old man self-presented to the emergency department (ED) with a 24-h persistent painful erection at about 22:00 on Monday night.
+He declared taking 50 mg of pharmacy-bought Viagra on Sunday at 22:00 and later also disclosed having used intranasal cocaine at 23:00 (he denies mixing it with other substances).
+It should be noted that Cocaine's half-life is about 0.7-1.5 h with the terminal elimination phase of cocaine metabolites with half-life estimates ranging from 14.6 to 52.4 h [7], whereas Viagra's elimination half-life was reported as 3-5 h [8].